joelouthan/theologic.us/content/posts/study-romans/study-romans11-33-36.md

 Romans 1-11 is the systematic exposition of the Old Testament--the law will crush us but cannot save us.

-Roman 1-11 is the systematic expostion of the Gospels--but where law increased our sins by truly exposing who we really are, Christ Jesus gave even more grace than you can sin.
+Roman 1-11 is the systematic exposition of the Gospels--but where law increased our sins by truly exposing who we really are, Christ Jesus gave even more grace than you can sin.

 Take all of it--most heinous, most evil, most depraved, most dark, most denied--take the weight of that cancerous tumor and that diseased flesh and that rotten corpse and I dare you to place them on the flesh of Christ.